zulip/zulip/templates/zerver/why-zulip.md

 serious discussion, and they devolve into a mix of quick questions and random spam.

-## Remote workers can't participate
+## Remote workers can’t participate

 This means that workers in different timezones can only effectively collaborate during the narrow windows when everyone is at their keyboards.
-As a result, Slack isn't an effective communication platform for remote work.
+As a result, Slack isn’t an effective communication platform for remote work.

 As a pointed illustration: The company that makes Slack has over 1000